ASUWebPlatforms/webspark-ci/README.md

   project: webspark-ci.dev
 ```

-Finally, we can pull the databse and files from the Pantheon site:
+Finally, we can pull the database and files from the Pantheon site:

 ```bash
 # Restart the container first since we changed the PHP version